What Is Breast Augmentation?

 Breast augmentation is often an ideal procedure for patients who simply want to add volume to the breasts; however, it cannot address breast ptosis (sagging) in any significant way.
 For women who would like to enhance breast volume as well as improve a sagging appearance, a breast lift with augmentation procedure may be the best option.
 Medically known as a breast augmentation mastopexy, this combined treatment involves the placement of breast implants along with a breast lift to eliminate excess skin and lift the breasts to a higher, more youthful position on the chest.
 In many cases, the same incision made for the breast lift can be utilized for the breast implants as well.
 Breast lift with augmentation can provide a comprehensive breast rejuvenation for patients who would like to give the breasts a firmer appearance while simultaneously enhancing breast shape and volume.

-With breast implants, you can attain fuller breasts with beautiful, natural-looking results.
 Please contact Dr. Okamoto today with any questions you may have, or to schedule an appointment.